akiss/akiss/README.md

     rewrite fst(pair(x, y)) -> x;
     rewrite snd(pair(x, y)) -> y;

-Rewrite rules can be everlasting, i.e. apply after a session of the protocol is over:
+Rewrite rules can be everlasting, i.e. they are used after the interaction between the protocol and the adversary is finished when verifying everlasting indistinguishability.

     evrewrite fst(pair(x, y)) -> x;
     evrewrite snd(pair(x, y)) -> y;

 ### Processes

-Following the equational theory is a list of process declarations.
+The equational theory is followed by a list of process declarations.
 They respect the following grammar:

     declaration ::= process_name = process;